|Frequently Asked Questions About DNA Tribes® STR Genetic Ancestry Analysis

-A: Each person’s ranked population results are divided into Native and Global Population Match.
-Native Population
+A: Each person’s ranked population results are divided into Native and Global Population matches.
+Native

-Match results include indigenous populations with minimal admixture in the past 500 years, such as Native
+Population Match results include indigenous populations with minimal admixture in the past 500 years, such as

-Amazonians, Scottish, Egyptians or Japanese.
-Global Population Match includes these indigenous populations as
+Native Amazonians, Scottish, Egyptians or Japanese.
+Global Population Match results include these indigenous

-well as modern Diaspora ethnic groups such as African-Americans, European-Americans or Asian-Americans.
+population and modern Diaspora ethnic groups such as African-Americans, European-Americans or Asian-

-Modern Diaspora populations are descended from immigrants who have recently moved from their homelands to
+Americans.
+Modern Diaspora populations are descended from immigrants who have relatively recently moved from

-live around the world, often blending with other peoples.
+their homelands to live around the world, often mixing with other peoples.

-Many people with Diaspora origins obtain their many of their strongest population matches with modern
+Many people with Diaspora origins obtain their strongest population matches with modern, mixed populations

-populations rather than indigenous populations.
+rather than with non-mixed, indigenous populations.
 Population matches are divided between Native and Global to

 identify these Diaspora affiliations as well as genetic links to indigenous peoples.
 For instance, many African-

-Americans match African Diaspora populations such as African-Americans from various U.S. states, Afro-Brazilians
+Americans match African Diaspora populations such as African-Americans, Afro-Brazilians and related peoples.

-and related peoples.
-However, their Native Match results can also indicate roots in indigenous African, and to a lesser degree European or Native
+However, their Native Match results indicate roots in indigenous African, and to a lesser degree European or Native

 Q: What are MLI scores?